PedroBertonceloF/TrabalhosFaculdade/README.md

-Some works i have developed on my own for my CS courso in my college
+Some works i have developed on my own for my CS course in my college